How to Submit Your Poetry to Literary Journals

 March 18, 2010

 In the end, I hope that this guide has given you a realistic yet encouraging view of the small publishing world.
 Your quest for publication starts here, and it’s typically a long road ahead.
 Don’t get discouraged or hold tight to any statistics or rumors that you have heard.
-There is a published for your work out there somewhere.
+There is a journal that is right for your work out there somewhere.
 You just have to hit the right place at the right time.
 It can be discouraging, but it pays off, especially if your main goal is to see your name in print.
-Good luck
+Good luck, and feel free to share your publishing tips and stories below.